treycole/notes.treycole.me/content/physics/Condensed Matter/Crystallography/Space Groups.md

+---
+title: Space Groups
+draft: false
+tags:
+- Physics
+- Condensed-Matter
+---

-A space group is the symmetry group of a repeating pattern in space.
+A space group is the symmetry [[Groups|group]] of a repeating pattern in space.
 The elements of the space group are the rigid transformations that leave the pattern unchanged.
 The point groups are $\subset$ of the space groups.
 The set of all point groups and translations form the space groups.
 ### Symmorphic
 A space group is called 'symmorphic' if, apart from lattice rotations, all generating symmetry operations leave one common point fixed.
 Thus, only point-group operations are permitted: rotations, reflections, inversions, and rotoinversions.
 ### Herman-Maugin Space Group Symbol